 OPT006: Paediatric Optometry

-This module aims to provide postgraduate students with the knowledge and skills to provide a high standard of eye care to children.
+This module aims to provide you with the knowledge and skills to provide a high standard of eye care to children.

 |Credits||10 credits - CET points available|